How to Sew a Reversible Sun Hat

-Top stitch around the brim, sewing 1/8" from the seam.
+Top-stitch around the brim, sewing 1/8 inch from the seam.
 This closes the opening and gives a nice finish.

-After a quick pressing, wear your new hat in the garden, by the pool, or on a sunny vacation.
-It's like having two hats in one, and it even folds for packing!
+Give your new DIY hat a quick pressing, and then enjoy wearing it in the garden, by the pool, or on a sunny vacation.
+It even folds well for packing.

 Want to add a little more embellishment to your hat?

-- Embroider some flowers, your initial, or a fun sunny phrase on the linen side before sewing the two sides together.
+- Embroider some flowers, your initials, or a fun phrase on the linen side before sewing the two sides together.

-- Combine several complementary fabrics on one side for a scrappy look.
+- Combine several complimentary fabrics on one side for a scrappy look.